Breast Cancer Foundation NZ works hard to create positive change in the following areas:

 Free mammograms stop at age 69, but your risk of breast cancer is actually higher at 70 than it is at 50.
 We've been campaigning to raise the upper age limit for free mammograms from 69 to 74, to ensure that women in their early 70s are able to detect breast cancer as early as possible.

 We'd like to say a big thank you to the 10,000 caring Kiwis who signed our petition.
-We've presented it, and the evidence for raising the screening age, to the Health Select Committee, and we'll let you know once we've heard their decision.
+We presented it, and the evidence for raising the screening age, to the Health Select Committee, and the Government responded by announcing they intend to "progressively increase the age for free breast screening to 74".